pybamm-team/PyBaMM/docs/source/user_guide/installation/gnu-linux-mac.rst

 .. note::

-   The Jax solver is not supported on Python 3.8.
-It is supported on Python 3.9, 3.10, and 3.11.
+   The Jax solver is only supported for Python versions 3.9 through 3.12.

 .. code:: bash